 What are some dietary sources of omega-3 fatty acids?

-The active ingredients are the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Rich dietary sources of these omega-3 fatty acids are cold-water, marine fish including sardines, anchovies, cod, tuna, salmon, halibut, mackerel, and herring.
-Certain types of shellfish such as shrimp also contain a moderate amount of omega-3 fatty acids.
+Omega-3 fatty acids are mainly comprised of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+These omega-3 fatty acids are found in cold-water, marine fish including sardines, anchovies, cod, tuna, salmon, halibut, mackerel, and herring.
+Certain type of shellfish such as shrimp also contain a moderate amount of omega-3 fatty acids.

 What is the difference between the krill oil and fish oil supplements?